What is pupil premium funding?

 It is paid to schools according to the number of pupils who have been registered as eligible for free school meals at any point in the last 6 years or have been in care for 6 months or longer.

 Within an alternative provision school such as ours it is very difficult to provide a completely accurate of the level of PPG to be allocated as this figure can fluctuate throughout the year.
-In 2021-22 the academy expects to receive £53.905 pupil premium funding and £6.670 recovery premium funding.
+In 2022-23 is it estimated that the academy will receive £52,000 pupil premium funding.

 Monitoring and accountability